FireFart/blog/content/post/docker_and_cron_jobs.md

 /bin/bash -c 'cd /opt/wpvulndb/ && docker-compose -f docker-compose.yml -f docker-compose.staging.yml -f docker-compose.prod.yml run -T --name cron_sitemap --rm cron bundle exec rake -s sitemap:refresh'"
 ```

-The `cron` container in this case was just a copy of the main application container.
-We could also execute `docker-compose exec` (or `docker exec`) to run the command in the application container but we created a separate container so we do not interrupt any processes inside the main container.
+The `cron` container in this case was just another instance of the main application image.
+We could also execute `docker-compose exec` (or `docker exec`) to run the command in the main application container but we created a separate container so we do not interrupt any processes inside the main container.

 But there is one simple problem with this setup: